Ball State University: Athletics

 Ball State competes in the NCAA Division I (FBS) and is part of the Mid-American Conference (MAC) in all sports except for men's volleyball, where it competes in the Midwestern Intercollegiate Volleyball Association (MIVA).

-In 2018, Beth Goetz was named as the Director of Athletics, proceeding Mark Sandy.
-Goetz is Ball State's second female Director of Athletics in the history of the department.
+In 2018, Beth Goetz was named as the director of athletics, proceeding Mark Sandy.
+Goetz is Ball State's second female director of athletics in the history of the department.

-Ball State Cardinals football was established in the 1924 season and has a 461-434-32 (.515) record as of January 2021.
-Ball State has won six conference championships in football, most recently in 2020, and has appeared in seven NCAA Division I postseason bowl games, most recently in 2020 defeating San Jose State, 34-13, in the Offerpad Arizona Bowl for the Cardinals’ first-ever bowl victory.
-Ball State has a 1-7-1 bowl game record.
+Ball State Cardinals football was established in the 1924 season and has a 461–434–32 (.515) record as of January 2021.
+Ball State has won six conference championships in football, most recently in 2020, and has appeared in seven NCAA Division I postseason bowl games, most recently in 2020 defeating San Jose State, 34–13, in the Offerpad Arizona Bowl for the Cardinals' first-ever bowl victory.
+Ball State has a 1–7–1 bowl game record.
 Ball State annually competes against conference rival Northern Illinois, playing for the Bronze Stalk Trophy; Ball State holds a 3–10 record in the contest.
 Mike Neu is the current head coach, a position he has held since 2016.

 Ball State Cardinals men's basketball began in 1920.
 Although there was little success in the program from its start until the 1970s, the next two decades would be the highlight of the program's performance.
 Ball State became a powerhouse in the Mid-American Conference, winning a record seven MAC tournaments and with subsequent appearances in the NCAA Division I men's basketball tournament between 1981 and 2000.
-The Cardinals' most successful year was 1990 when the team reached the Sweet Sixteen but lost to eventual national champion UNLV, 69-67.
+The Cardinals' most successful year was 1990 when the team reached the Sweet Sixteen but lost to eventual national champion UNLV, 69–67.
 Even though the Cardinals lost the game, BSU player Chandler Thompson recorded what is considered to be one of the most memorable put-back dunks in college basketball history.
 The team's last NCAA Division I men's basketball tournament appearance was in 2000.
 James Whitford became head coach in 2013.

+Ball State formed a short-lived curling team that competed in the 2006 College Curling National Bonspiel in Chicago, Illinois at the Northshore Curling Club.
+Despite limited practice time prior to the tournament, the Ball State Curlers went 1–2 during pool play, with their sole victory coming in a confident 10–4 match against the Big Ten's University of Illinois.

 Charlie Cardinal is Ball State's mascot, modeled after Indiana's state bird, the northern cardinal.